Measure WL Profiles

 compute the transversal and cross shear profiles.
 The make_bins

-function is provided in utils.py
+function is provided in utils.py and allow for various options.

 e.g., generate 20 bins between 1 and 6 Mpc, linearly spaced.